Benchmarking Single-Qubit Gates on a Neutral Atom Quantum Processor: Simulation of benchmarking algorithms

 The primary objective of this simulation study was to assess the applicability of the benchmarking protocol to experimentally feasible gate operations and to validate its performance on a neutral atom processor.
 To that end, we focused on single-qubit systems.

-The simulation was performed with the following parameters: $T_1 = 100$ ms that is close to the physical quantum computer, $T_2$ is varied from $100$ to $1000$ $\mu$s, $p_{0\rightarrow1} = 1\%$, $p_{1\rightarrow0} = 25\%$.
-These values were chosen to emulate conditions representative of experimental settings, where asymmetric SPAM errors are present.
-The deliberately pronounced asymmetry in the error probabilities was introduced to highlight the differences in the benchmark curves corresponding to different outcomes.
+The simulation was performed with the following parameters: $T_1 = 100$ ms that is close to the physical quantum computer, $T_2$ is varied from $100$ to $1000$ $\mu$s, $p_{0\rightarrow1} = 6\%$, $p_{1\rightarrow0} = 3\%$.
+These values were chosen to be consistent with the experimentally measured asymmetric readout errors of our setup.

 Fig.~\ref{fig:1q_sim_drb}a illustrates the decay of success probability for a fixed \( T_2 = 600~\mu\text{s} \).
 The difference between outcomes \( |0\rangle \) and \( |1\rangle \) reflects asymmetry in SPAM errors.
 The shaded regions in the violin plot represent the distribution of success probabilities across all $K$ circuits of a given depth.
 In other words, they correspond to the individual success probabilities obtained for each of the $K$ circuits.
 The overlaid curves, in turn, show the average trend of success probability across all circuits at each depth.
 In Fig.~\ref{fig:1q_sim_drb}b, the average fidelity obtained from DRB closely follows the theoretical fidelity calculated using the explicit error superoperator.
 This validates both the simulator and the fidelity estimation procedure.
 Minor discrepancies at short $T_2$ times reflect stronger error regimes that marginally exceed the descriptive scope of DRB.